My oldest son and I made the Native American and Pilgrim families [Read more...]

 Tree and container: copper colored, spray painted branches, half-gallon mason jar, unidentified nuts we found in the woods by our house.

-The Husband and I began by filling out a few tags to show the kids the idea.
-Big kids can write words.
-Little kids can dictate words or draw pictures, or both.
+My Husband and I began by filling out a few tags to show the kids the idea.
+They caught on quickly.

 So much to be thankful for.